Sinancavdar/cs102-spring-2024/README.md

 # cs102-spring-2024

-I want to add object recognition parts to this brach
+I want to add object recognition parts to this branch